amohler09/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

 1. Describe the biggest difference between `.forEach` & `.map`.
+The .map method creates a new array and logs all elements from the old array, whereas the forEach method loops through each array element separately and does not create a new array.

 2. What is the difference between a function and a method?
+A function is a block of code that holds a set of rules or conditions that apply when that function is invoked; a method is a function placed inside of an object.

 3. What is closure?
+Closure changes code from being on a global scope to a local scope; functions can be nested in other functions and they remain protected from the global scope and breaking your code.

 4. Describe the four rules of the 'this' keyword.
+Global Object Binding - "this" in global scope will return the entire console object Implicit Binding - anything to the left of the dot in dot syntax is "this" New Binding - a new object that is created separately than a constructor function but passed through it in special circumstances
+Explicit Binding - if the .call or .apply method is used, "this" refers explicitly to what .call or .apply is binded to

 5. Why do we need super() in an extended class?
+When super() is placed in an extended class, it is inheriting all previous attributes from it’s parent class.

 ## Project Set up